PROBLEM

 • Establish & refine design guidelines

-• After bootstrap framework installed, building and refining styles in html & scss
+• After the Bootstrap framework was installed, building and refining styles in HTML & SCSS

 • Record feedback from early design builds